ridingtheridge/blog/_pages/about.md

 <!-- *Blooming Patrick.* -->

-**Thank-yous.** This website is adapted from a template designed by the talented [Artem Sheludko](https://github.com/artemsheludko/reked).
-Powered by [Jekyll](https://jekyllrb.com/) and hosted by [Github Pages](https://pages.github.com/).
-I hope this experiment will be useful to someone, somewhere.
-The purpose of life, I think, is to *bloom*, and I wish nothing less for you.
+**Thank-yous.** This website is adapted from a template designed by the talented [Artem Sheludko](https://github.com/artemsheludko/reked), powered by [Jekyll](https://jekyllrb.com/), and hosted by [Github Pages](https://pages.github.com/).
+The pictures on this website are either my own, or were generated using [Lexica Aperture](https://lexica.art/) or [Bing Image Creator](https://www.bing.com/images/create), which are free to use for non-commercial purposes.